transdigiware/blockchain/howto/backup-restore.md

 ```
 {: codeblock}

 If you are using the CLI to manage snapshots, you'll need the `volumeId` value.
-If you are using the cluster UI, you'll need the `Username` Value.
+If you are using the cluster UI, you'll need the `Username` value.
 For an example volume named `pvc-494ba122-3501-4413-b719-cbb4b3a8f91b`, you would issue this command:

 ```
 kubectl describe pv pvc-494ba122-3501-4413-b719-cbb4b3a8f91b